Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Proposition kinetics for LRTMR

 Evaluating $\widehat{Q_A}(H)$ produces precisely the value as required in the outline description of LRTMR in Paragraph~\ref{outline} above.
-This fact can be interpreted as a sufficient indication for the local soundness of LRTMR in the case of proposition kinetics with a prior proposition space generated by the hypothesis proposition.
-Under the constraint of a single proposition generated proposition space local soundness and global soundness are the same.
+This fact can be understood as local representation independence of LRTMR in the case of proposition kinetics with a prior proposition space generated by the hypothesis proposition.
+Under the constraint of a single proposition generated proposition space global representation independence is guaranteed, because it coincides with local representation independence.

-If chained reasoning is not applied by $A$,\footnote{ Absence of chaining appears to be sufficient in many (though not all) forensic applications of LRTMR that have been documented to date.} then this simple case suffices to validate the use of likelihood ratio transfer while abstracting from the underlying ratios.

-\subsection{Proposition kinetics for a proposition space with two generators: local soundness}
+\subsection{Proposition kinetics on an arbitrary proposition space: local representation independence}